I hate overdocumented software components and frameworks. There are top 3 reasons for that:

 Maintainability overhead is probably the reason why open source projects having excellent wiki-s are using diagrams so rarely.

 The solution is as simple as elegant.
 It comes initially from authors of www.websequencediagrams.com.
 The main idea is to generate the diagram from a lightweight markup textual diagram description language.
-As an example following code
+As an example, the following code:

 Alice->Bob : Hi!